samthebest/dump/sams-scala-tutorial/platonic-programming.md

  - Every function has to be arbitrarily tied to a containing scope
  - Class Oriented Programming, by design, forces a complex coupling of many functions
  - Access level modifiers on functions within types, or scope-namespace mangling.
-The motivation for access level modifiers is either to protect/encapsulate state (i.e. a mutable field/variable) or to protect/encapsulate an interface (i.e. a package or module), so allowing programmers to protect/encapsulate functions of a type only gets in the way and adds absolutely nothing.

-This is perhaps why Ruby, and especially Python, is becoming increasingly popular since they allow writing functions without containing scopes.

-Observe how these catastrophically stupid language design decisions only occur in basically two languages out of dozens of others, yet these two languages are the most popular.
+Observe how these catastrophically bad language design decisions only occur in basically two languages out of dozens of others, yet these two languages are the most popular.
 Anyway, let's move on.

 # Principles of PP